rangle/webpack-workshop-part-two/slides/src/content/5-code-splitting.md

 - Extracts all common modules from source chunks and puts them in a common chunk.
 If it doesn't already exist, then creates a new one
 - Webpack creates runtime and manifest code, and when `CommonsChunkPlugin` is used this code is placed in the common chunk.
-- To enable long-term caching, add another common chunk so this code is stored in a seperate chunk and doesn't cause the primary common chunk to change with every build
+- To enable long-term caching, add another common chunk so this code is stored in a seperate chunk and doesn't cause the primary common chunk to change with every build.
+An alternative is to have the manifest output to a seperate file via a plugin like `ChunkManifestPlugin`

 ```js
 var webpack = require('webpack');